Popular services

 Sole Trader

-Registering a business or trading name by application to the Registrar of Companies while acting as a sole trader is possible.
+It is possible to register a business or trading name by application to the Registrar of Companies while acting as a sole trader.

 To start a limited liability company in Cyprus, register it with the Registrar of Companies.

-Then, you must also register with the Civil Registry and Migration Department Registry of Companies of Foreign Interests, done now through the Business Facilitation Unit via email at bfu@meci.gov.cy.
+Then, you must also register with the Civil Registry and Migration Department Registry of Companies of Foreign Interests, which is now done through the Business Facilitation Unit via email at bfu@meci.gov.cy.

 The details for this procedure are found at: